top of page

 Ben Egan Day drew one of the last big crowds of the era to Noyes Park.
 With no league to play in and attendance dwindling, the C.A.C issued a bulletin that it would not sponsor a team in 1952.
 Sofranko said the rise of television, and with it the ability to watch Major League Baseball games from home, led to the team’s decline.

 Sherrill, however, continues to provide a pathway to professional baseball.
-Tyler Mautner and Marc Iseneker, both Vernon-Verona-Sherrill alums from the city, each played Legion Baseball for Sherrill Post and were selected in the Major League Baseball amateur draft in the past three years.
+Tyler Mautner and Marc Iseneker, both Vernon-Verona-Sherrill alums from the city, each played Legion Baseball for Sherrill Post and were selected in the Major League Baseball amateur draft.
 The new-age Silversmiths began play in 2009 and are now a part of the New York Collegiate Baseball League, a summer wood-bat development league for college players that is partially funded by Major League Baseball.
-Iseneker is one of four Silversmiths currently on a minor-league roster along with Nick Lynch, Mike Bunal and Ka’ai Tom.

 bottom of page